-Same location sales in the segment decreased 22% in the first quarter.
-Store Fixtures sales declined significantly due to the non-recurrence, as expected, of certain major retailer programs which occurred in early 2013.
-Volume in Office Furniture Components grew 4% during the quarter from a combination of new programs and improved market demand.
+Same location sales in the segment decreased 24%.
+Store Fixtures sales declined significantly due to the non-recurrence of major retailer programs from second quarter of 2013 and unanticipated weak overall market demand.
+Store Fixtures performance did not rebound during the second quarter of 2014 as expected, with the deterioration of revenue and profitability most pronounced in May and June.
+Volume in Office Furniture Components grew 8% during the quarter largely from new programs that we have been awarded and gradually improving market demand.